 Successful Journalism Lab

-The Lab is a journalism boot camp that cares
+A journalism boot camp that cares

 The Successful Journalism Lab is a structured, intensive newsroom experience focused on journalism craft and emotional engagement.